ovh/venom/README.md

   # Remaining steps in this context will not be executed
 ```

-#### Custom assertions
+#### User assertions

-It is possible to use the [user defined executors syntax](#user-defined-executors) and prefixing your executor name with `Should` to create a new custom assertion keyword.
+It is possible to use the [user defined executors syntax](#user-defined-executors) and prefixing your executor name with `Should` to create a new "user assertion" keyword.

 Example:
 ```yml